 Farm Credit Awards Efforts to Develop and Promote Northeast Agriculture

-The Farm Credit Northeast AgEnhancement Program, a joint effort of Farm Credit East, Yankee Farm Credit and CoBank, recently provided $60,550 in grant funding to 19 organizations to assist their efforts to support young and beginning farmer initiatives, encourage youth leadership development, and promote northeast agriculture, forestry and commercial fishing.
+The Farm Credit Northeast AgEnhancement Program, a joint effort of Farm Credit East, Yankee Farm Credit and CoBank, recently provided $73,100 in grant funding to 20 organizations to assist their efforts to support young and beginning farmer initiatives, encourage youth leadership development, promote diversity and inclusion, and further northeast agriculture, forestry and commercial fishing.

-The most recent grant funding supported projects and programs that enhance agricultural education and food security programs, conduct research to enhance the industry, educate consumers and community leaders, recognize industry leaders, and support producer training and development.
+The most recent grant funding supported projects and programs that enhance agricultural education and food security programs, educate consumers and community leaders, recognize industry leaders, promote diversity and inclusion, and support producer training and development.

 The Farm Credit Northeast AgEnhancement Program was created in 1996 to support projects that promote and enhance the region’s agricultural community.
-Since inception, the program has provided more than $2.5 million in grant funding to over 900 projects.
-Submissions for the next round of grant funding are due by December 1.
+Since inception, the program has provided more than $2.7 million in grant funding to 983 projects.
+Submissions for the next round of grant funding are due by August 1.
 Visit FarmCreditEast.com/AgEnhancement to learn more.